 Are Greek Yogurt Smoothies Healthy?

 While eating whole fruit is normally best, a smoothie can be a great way to get lots of fruits and/or vegetables in one easy serving.
-Greek yogurt is a good source of calcium, probiotics, and protein; combining fruits and vegetables with Greek yogurt is a healthy combination!
+The featured ingredients in this smoothie recipe are fruit, Greek yogurt, and leafy greens!

 Why Greek Yogurt vs. Regular?

 Greek yogurt isn’t necessarily better than regular yogurt, but we like the creamy texture and extra tang that it adds to smoothies.
 Greek yogurt is also higher in protein, which makes this smoothie more filling and satisfying.